ArthurYdalgo/laravext/docs/tools/routing.md

 ## Route priority

-As mentioned in the [Quickstart](/quickstart.md) section, the `Route::laravext()` should be the last route declaration after any other route that is not a `Route::laravext()` or `Route::nexus()`.
+As mentioned in the [Quick Start Installation](/quickstart.md) section, the `Route::laravext()` should be the last route declaration after any other route that is not a `Route::laravext('...')` or `Route::nexus()`.
 This is to ensure that it doesn't mess with any other route declaration that you might have in your `routes/web.php` file.
-That's why it's recommended you separate any `Route::laravext()` or `Route::nexus()` declaration in another file, like `routes/laravext.php` or `routes/nexus.php` (name it as you see fit), and include it at the end of your `routes/web.php` file, like this example taken from the [React example project](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-11-react).
+That's why it's recommended you separate any `Route::laravext()` or `Route::nexus()` declaration in another file, like `routes/laravext.php` or `routes/nexus.php` (name it as you see fit), and include it at the end of your `routes/web.php` file, like the example ahead taken from the [React example project](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-11-react).

-This is completely optional, but I'd recommend it if you have any route that is not a `Route::laravext()` or `Route::nexus()` in your `routes/web.php` file, to prevent accidently causing unexpected behavior, as I did myself while creating the [React example project](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-11-react) and noticed that the short link was being caught by the `user.article` route, and not the `article.short-link` route, as I expected.
+This is completely optional, but I'd recommend it if you have any route that is not a `Route::laravext()` or `Route::nexus()` in your `routes/web.php` file to prevent accidently causing unexpected behavior, as I did myself while creating the [React example project](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-11-react) and noticed that the short link was being caught by the `user.article` route, and not the `article.short-link` route, as I expected.

 As you can see in the example below, this prevents, for example, that the `user.article` route is not cought by either the `article.short-link` or `share` routes, as they are declared before it, and could be mistaken for a `user.article` route.